top of page

 The mission of the Susitna River Coalition is to support the 312 mile long, free-flowing, Susitna River and the healthy communities and ecosystems it sustains from the headwaters in the Alaska Range to the outflow in Cook Inlet.

-Besides fighting dams, what does SRC do?
+Besides the Susitna Watana Hydro Project, what does SRC do?

 The Susitna River Coalition Stewards our Watershed.